 I did the research as a college kid and quickly realized that I would be pushing this whole publishing thing off until later in my career when I actually had songs that would get heard.
 This was a small mistake on my behalf, but still a mistake nonetheless.

-I didn't wind up creating my publishing company until over 5 years later, and I realized I had left a small amount of money on the table that could no longer be retroactively collected by ASCAP.
-It was less than 100 bucks so it wasn't a huge deal, but I still missed out!
+I didn't wind up creating my publishing company until over five years later, and I realized I had left a small amount of money on the table that could no longer be retroactively collected by ASCAP.
+It was less than 100 bucks, so it wasn't a huge deal, but I still missed out!

 Related Post: What Are Royalties?
 Learn And See How I've Gotten Paid

-Once you complete those 5 steps, you're officially in business!
-Don't forget to start registering your works with the Copyright office under your publishing company now instead of as an individual.
+Once you complete those five steps, you're officially in business!
+Don't forget to start registering your works with the Copyright office under your publishing company instead of as an individual.
 You can also transfer the copyrights from your old claims if you need to.

 Related Post: How To Get Placements In Music

-For PROS, to register as a publisher on ASCAP is $50, while on BMI the current fee is $150.
+For PROS, registering as a publisher on ASCAP is $50, while on BMI, the current fee is $150.
 The Harry Fox Agency has an application fee that is currently $100.